andrewgilliland/blono.dev/src/markdown/workshops/react-fundamentals/creating-a-react-component.md

 You've just created and used your first React component!

-_Note:_ In JavaScript you can write functions in two ways:
+_Note:_ In JavaScript you can write functions in two ways, so you might see React components declared either way:

 1. **Function Declarations**: They are defined using the `function` keyword.
 They are hoisted, meaning they can be called before their definition in the code.